garychou/postindustrial/docs/teach-the-1k/how-we-teach.md

 In the best case scenario, launching a signal starts an iterative process that takes the student from one conversation to the next, enabling them to refine their idea along the way.
 The student might decide they need to go further, or that their idea isn’t very good, or that they need to switch directions.
 Sometimes, they might even need to go back to the ideation stage if they realize that they’re not all that interested in their idea after all.
 Even if it may not feel like it to the student, all of this is progress.

 The worse (and far more common) scenario is that the student is stuck and not moving at all, wasting precious time being paralyzed.
-Stuck students require help, and that help starts with a reframing: that **stuckness is just a symptom of not having enough information**.
+Stuck students require help, and that help starts with a reframing: **stuckness is just a symptom of not having enough information**.

 At this point, thinking harder isn’t going to get the student anywhere.
 Instead, remind them of the process, and repeat it until they get unstuck: what information are they missing?
 Who is likely to have access to that information?
 What signals can they make that will get them access to those people?
 Who can they share this signal with?